Book cover

 2. The following graph displays the number of features implemented in two similar systems (A and B), developed by comparable teams using the same technologies.
 In which system do you believe refactorings were systematically performed?
 Justify your answer.

 3. Describe the differences between opportunistic and planned refactorings.
-Which of these types of refactoring should be more common?
+Which of these types of refactoring do you think is more common?
+Justify your answer.

-4. Give the names of refactorings A and B that, if executed in sequence, do not change the system’s code.
-In other words, refactoring B undoes the transformations made by refactoring A.
+4. Provide the names of refactorings A and B that, if executed in sequence, do not change the system’s code.
+In other words, refactoring B reverts the transformations made by refactoring A.

-5. In these examples, extract the lines commented with the word extract to a method g.
+5. In these examples, extract the lines commented with the word extract to a method named g.

 class A {